Yann, it’s great to have you on the show.

 For me personally, I think that those 30 seconds or two minutes are probably the most powerful window of time you spend together because that’s where you can get introductions to other possible guests or if you are a guest yourself, you can be introduced to other podcasters.
 If somebody has paid you a nice compliment during the interview and perhaps he or she is a big name, I’ve done it many times.
 If somebody has paid a nice compliment, I asked.
 For example, Jordan Harbinger, the host of The Jordan Harbinger Show, paid me a nice compliment during an interview.
 Afterwards, first of all I said, “Yes, thanks again for the kind words.
 Is it okay for you if I add them to my site as a testimonial?”
 He said, “Absolutely.
 Go for it.”
 For those who don’t know, Jordan is one of the most popular podcasters and he was the co-host of one of the most popular podcasts in the entire world.

-He’s been on my other podcast on The Optimized Geek.
+He’s been on my other podcast on Get Yourself Optimized.
 We did The Art of Social Engineering as the topic.